mannkind/thenullpointer.net/content/yearly-summary/2020-summary.md

 When talking about events that happened in Janurary 2020, it feels like I'm referencing things that happened nearly a decade ago.
 Life was essentially cancelled this year -- aside from a small amount of camping this summer -- no traveling, no social gatherings with friends & family, no going to the movies, no night out at the theater, no attending concerts, no checking out new breweries, no beer festivals, **nothing**.

-Thankfully a lot of the things that I love to do are quarantine-friendly anyway: Watch TV, play video games, be a maker, bicycling, backpacking, camping, walking, etc.
+Thankfully a lot of the things that I love to do are quarantine-friendly anyway: Watch TV, play video games, bicycling, backpacking, camping, walking, etc.

 While 2021 will _probably_ be a better year compared to 2020, I won't hold my breath.
 Here's to hoping that maybe in 2022 we'll start to resume our normal lives again.